Developer-DAO/resources/README.md

   This guide by [Emanuele Ricci](https://twitter.com/StErMi) will cover how to configure Hardhat to compile, deploy test and debug a Solidity project.
 You will learn to create a smart contract, test it with Waffle, deploy it on Rinkeby and get it verified by Etherscan.

+- [How to deploy your first NFT contract on Ethereum][https://docs.alchemy.com/alchemy/tutorials/how-to-create-an-nft]

+  This guide could tell you how to write and deploy NFT contract, also it could help you to run front-end about minting your deployed contract.
+Could choose Truffle or Hardhat.
+And this tutorial could teach you how to mint NFT by script.

 ### 📺 Content Creator Channels

 - [Nader Dabit on YouTube](https://www.youtube.com/c/naderdabit)